Loading Now

 Nissan Leaf Electric Car in Malaysia

-I was beyond words when they shared the good news with me as I have always wanted to know how it was to drive a fully electric car or EV as it is called.
+Well, after weeks of waiting, I received a call from one of Nissan’s representatives to inform me that I had been shortlisted for the program, which is in its third round of public testing.
+I was beyond words when they shared the good news with me, as I have always wanted to know how it was to drive a fully electric car, or EV, as it is called.

-nissan-leaf-interior Nissan Leaf Electric Car in Malaysia
+nissan-leaf-interior Nissan Leaf Electric Car Review in Malaysia

 Interior of the Nissan Leaf electric car in Malaysia

-nissan-leaf-electric-car Nissan Leaf Electric Car in Malaysia
+nissan-leaf-electric-car Nissan Leaf Electric Car Review in Malaysia

 Nissan Leaf Zero Emission

-How was the feeling?
-I almost felt silly when I started the car with the push button start and they told me that it was ready to move.
-There was totally no noise at all!
+How was it?
+I almost felt silly when I started the car with the push-button, and they told me it was ready to move.
+There was no noise at all!
+Talk about silent.
+Being accustomed to the engine starting sound, this was so different in all ways.
+There was no kick-start sound, no engine turning, nothing.

-missan-leaf-gear-knob-shift Nissan Leaf Electric Car in Malaysia
+missan-leaf-gear-knob-shift Nissan Leaf Electric Car Review in Malaysia

 Nissan Leaf Gear Shift

-The only set back is that at this moment, I cannot drive the car all the way to Melaka or Ipoh and back unless they have an electric car charger installed there.
+The only setback is that, at this moment, I cannot drive the car all the way to Melaka or Ipoh and back unless they have an electric car charger installed there.

-nissan-leaf-electric-charging Nissan Leaf Electric Car in Malaysia
+nissan-leaf-electric-charging Nissan Leaf Electric Car Review in Malaysia

 The Nissan Leaf specifications;